solankikhilrajsinh/Movie-Recommender-System/README.md

 - Popularity scores

-How It Works
+## How It Works
 1. Movie metadata is cleaned and preprocessed.
 2. Text-based fields are transformed into vector representations.
 3. Cosine similarity is computed to identify similar movies.
 4. A FastAPI endpoint provides recommendation results to the frontend.
 5. The Streamlit application consumes the API and displays user-friendly recommendations.

+## Conclusion
+The Movie Recommendation System effectively demonstrates how machine learning and NLP techniques can be applied to deliver personalized movie suggestions.
+By combining a FastAPI backend with a Streamlit frontend, the project offers a seamless and interactive user experience.
+Its use of the Kaggle Movie Dataset, modular architecture, and robust preprocessing ensures reliable and accurate recommendations.
+This project highlights practical implementation of recommendation systems and provides a strong foundation for further enhancement, such as incorporating hybrid models or user-based filtering.